Prostitution in Namibia: Legal situation

 Windhoek has Municipal Street and Traffic Regulations which prohibit loitering and soliciting.

 In case law it has been established that a prostitute working on her own in a house is not keeping a brothel, and that living on the earnings of prostitution does not apply to the prostitute themselves.

 Public order offences are also used against sex workers.

 Legalisation discussion

 A number of prominent groups have called for the legalization or decriminalization of prostitution.
 In 2008, the Legal Assistance Centre, a Windhoek-based non-profit human rights organisation, called for the decriminalization of prostitution as a means of cutting the country's high HIV-AIDS rate as well as a means for maintaining the human rights of the prostitute themselves.
-Rights not Rescue, a sex workers organisation is amongst those calling for decriminalisation.
+Rights not Rescue, a sex workers organisation is amongst those calling for decriminalization.

 Many groups in Namibia actively oppose legalization and instead focus on providing skills to former sex workers.
 Some groups approach the issue from a religious perspective, arguing that Namibia's population is overwhelmingly Christian and therefore should not accept what they consider an immoral profession.

 Discussions in Parliament are usually controversial.
 An outspoken proponent of legalisation is Kazenambo Kazenambo, until 2015 Minister of Youth.